An Ultimate Guide to All Beaches in Malta

 St Thomas bay beach Malta

 The beach itself is located in the village of Marsascala.
-I classified it as a sandy beach given it offers a variety of small and shallow sandy beach parts, as well as flat rocks and concrete platforms ideal for the sand-free experience.
+I’d describe it as a sandy beach given it offers a variety of small and flat sandy stretches, but there are also large areas of flat rocks and concrete platforms that are ideal for a sand-free experience.

-It overlooks the Munxar Cliffs, and if you venture to take a walk there, you will not be disappointed.
-The views from this point are breathtaking.
-It is a great beach to spend a day.
-There are a couple of open-air restaurants and a bar, and the views, as well as the sea around here, are wonderful.
+It overlooks the Munxar Cliffs, and if you venture to take a walk there, you won’t be disappointed.
+The view from this point is breathtaking.
+It’s a great beach to spend a day.
+There are a few open-air restaurants and bars, and the views, as well as the sea around here, are wonderful.

 Photos: An Ultimate Guide to all beaches in Malta